-IS 8.8.1.8 INSTRUMENT APPROACH OPERATING MINIMA
+IS 8.8.1.8 AERODROME OPERATING MINIMA

-- (1) Each operator establishing aerodrome-operating minima shall have its method for determining such minima approved by the Authority. - (2) Each operator's method for determining aerodrome-operating minima shall accurately account for- - (a) The type, performance and handling characteristics of the aircraft; - (b) The composition and experience of the flight crew; - (c) The dimensions and characteristics of the runways selected for use; - (d) Aircraft equipment used for navigation and aircraft control during the approach to landing and the missed approach; - (e) Obstacles in the approach and missed approach areas and the obstacle clearance altitude/height for the intended instrument approach procedures; - (f) The means used to determine and report meteorological conditions; and - (g) The obstacles in the climb out areas and the necessary clearance margins. - (h) The adequacy and performance of the available visual and non-visual ground aids. - (i) The declared distances, for helicopters.
+- (1) Each operator establishing aerodrome-operating minima shall have its method for determining such minima approved by the Authority. - (2) Each operator's method for determining aerodrome-operating minima shall accurately account for- - (a) The type, performance and handling characteristics of the aircraft and any conditions or limitations stated in the flight manual; - (b) The composition and experience of the flight crew; - (c) The dimensions and characteristics of the runways selected for use; - (d) Aircraft equipment used for navigation and aircraft control during the approach to landing and the missed approach; - (e) Obstacles in the approach and missed approach areas and the obstacle clearance altitude/height for the intended instrument approach procedures; - (f) The means used to determine and report meteorological conditions; - (g) The obstacles in the climb out areas and the necessary clearance margins. - (h) The adequacy and performance of the available visual and non-visual ground aids. - (i) The declared distances, for helicopters. - (i) the conditions prescribed in the operations specifications; and - (k) any minima that may be promulgated by the State of the Aerodrome.